What if my advisor has gone away for the year or the semester?

-The automatic default by the registrar is to assign you to the director.
+- The automatic default by the registrar is to assign you to the director.
 Because of this, the advisor often has in excess of 60 advisees.
-If you would like individual attention, it is a good idea in the spring semester to ask your advisor if he or she is on leave in the following year.
+If you would like individual attention, it is a good idea in the spring semester to ask your advisor if they are on leave in the following year.
 Your advisor may help you identify someone who would be a likely follow-up advisor.

 How do I change my advisor?